scipy-conference/scipy_proceedings/papers/tyler_martin/manuscript.rst

 to study glassy, crystalline, phase-separated or otherwise non-isotropic materials.
-While there is a modified PRISM formalism for oriented (liquid-crystalline) materials, :cite:`prism_lc1,prism_lc2,prism_lc3,prism_lc4` those modifications are outside the scope of the current work Figure :ref:`nanocomposite` shows a schematic of a polymer nanocomposite that could be studied with PRISM theory using a two-site model.
+While there is a modified PRISM formalism for oriented (liquid-crystalline) materials, :cite:`prism_lc1,prism_lc2,prism_lc3,prism_lc4` those modifications are outside the scope of the current work.
+Figure :ref:`nanocomposite` shows a schematic of a polymer nanocomposite that could be studied with PRISM theory using a two-site model.